-The quality incentive directs DSOs to develop the quality of distribution and to minimise the number and duration of electricity distribution outages.
-The incentive is based on so-called regulatory outage costs, i.e., the disadvantage caused to the end user by the outage.
-Outage costs are calculated on the basis of the number and duration of outages as well as the predetermined unit prices of outages that are based on a study commissioned by the Energy Authority.
+The quality incentive directs DSO to develop the quality of distribution and to minimise the number and duration of electricity distribution outages.
+The incentive is based on regulatory outage costs, i.e., the disadvantage caused to the end-user by the outage.
+Outage costs are calculated based on the number and duration of outages as well as pre-determined unit prices12 of outages.

-In the fifth RP (2020-23), the number and duration of planned and unexpected outages, the number of high-speed autoreclosers, and the number of time-delayed autoreclosers are taken into account from medium-voltage (MV) and high-voltage (HV) distribution networks when determining the outage costs.
-The DSO's average realised regulatory outage costs for the two previous RPs (2012-19) are used as the reference level of regulatory outage costs.
-The impact of the quality incentive is calculated so that the realised regulatory outage costs are deducted from the reference level of regulatory outage costs.
+In the sixth regulatory period (2024-2027), the number and duration of unexpected outages, the number of high-speed autoclosers, and the number of time-delayed autoclosers are considered from medium-voltage (MV) and high-voltage (HV) distribution networks when determining the outage costs.
+The number and duration of planned outages is only taken into consideration in the MV distribution network.
+In addition, as a change to previous regulatory methods, the number and duration of planned and unexpected outages of the low-voltage (LV) distribution network are taken into account in the outage costs for the first time.
+DSO's average realised regulatory outage costs from the two previous RPs (years 2016-2023), are used as the reference level of regulatory outage costs.

-The impact of the quality incentive is deducted in the calculation of realised adjusted profit.
-The effect of the incentive (bonus or sanction) is limited to 15% of the DSO's reasonable return for the year in question.
+The incentive effect arises when the costs according to the reference level for the realised regulatory outage costs are deducted from the realised regulatory outage costs.
+The impact of the incentive is added to the operating profit when calculating realised adjusted profit.
+The incentive impact (bonus or sanction) is limited to 15% of the DSO's reasonable return in the year in question.